SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 #### To delete a subtenant

-Click the menu icon at the right of the respective subtenant entry and then click **Remove** to finally delete a tenant and remove all the data of the tenant.
+Click the menu icon at the right of the respective subtenant entry and then click **Delete** to finally delete a tenant and remove all the data of the tenant.

 ### <a name="subscribe"></a>Applications